chaaz/versio/docs/usage.md

 }
 ```

-And then you had a `.versio.yaml` at the root of your repository:
+You also have a `.versio.yaml` at the root of your repository:

 ```yaml
 projects: